 - The next day, we’ll put on your repaired roof, and you can be on your way.

 HOW LONG WILL THE RV ROOF REPAIR LAST?

 Our warranty ranges from 20 years to the lifetime of your RV.

 At the end of the 20-year warranty, we’ll reapply our rubber roof coating to your camper to extend your warranty for an additional 20 years.

 Our rubber coating eliminates your need to check your camper’s roof every few months.
 Instead, you’ll notice better results, a longer roof life and a better warranty.
 Best of all, you’ll never have to inspect it again.

-At Never Leak, our owner, Michael Saegesser, has 30 years of building experience, including RVs, as well as residential and commercial construction.
+At RV Roof Repair Florida, our owner, Michael Saegesser, has 30 years of building experience, including RVs, as well as residential and commercial construction.
 We’re also certified through the Recreational Vehicle Industry Association to repair and replace travel trailers.